antimony-lang/antimony/docs/introduction/hello-world.md

 Save the file and go back to your terminal window.
 Now, run the following command to compile and run your program:

 ```
-sabre run main.sb
+$ sb run main.sb
 ```

 You should see the string `Hello World!` on the screen.
 Congrats!
-You have officially written a Sabre Program!
+You have officially written a Antimony Program!